Table of Contents

 He then studied the anti-infectious properties of essential oils and lectured on the therapeutic benefits of the oils and botanicals, called Phytotherapy.
 His famous text, “the Practice of Aromatherapy,” achieved worldwide recognition.
 Jean Valnet also foresaw the danger of overusing essential oils.

-Somewhere in Europe, Marguerite Maury (1895-1968), an Austrian born Biochemist, developed her unique massage techniques to apply essential oils on skin.
-She had enthusiasm for essential oils and carried out in-depth research about their effects on the nervous system and human health.
+Somewhere in Europe, Marguerite Maury (1895-1968), an Austrian-born Biochemist, developed her unique massage techniques to apply essential oils to skin.
+She had an enthusiasm for essential oils and carried out in-depth research about their effects on the nervous system and human health.
 Marguerite opened Aromatherapy clinics in Paris, Switzerland and England.

 After walking through the profound history, unquestionably essential oils and plants have had a certain cachet to holistic well-being.
 We still keep immersing ourselves in essential oils these days and even, explore new ways to use them in beauty care.